wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

    Each VM has one OS disk which contains the operating system and is used to boot the VM.
 The OS disk is a Standard SSD in this case.
 In addition to the OS disk, VMs can have zero or more Data disks attached.
 This VM has one data disk that is a 4 GiB Standard HDD.

    PROTIP: All disks are encrypted at rest by default.
-If someone were to steal a physical disk from an Azure data center the physical disk would be encrypted and unusable.
+So if someone were to steal a physical disk from an Azure data center the physical disk would be unusable.
 This is true for all data in Azure storage accounts.

    RECOMMENDED: [_] For production workloads, also encrypt Azure disks at the operating system level.
 This is referred to as <strong>Azure Disk Encryption (ADE)</strong> which protects against Azure disks being copied and attached to another Azure VM.